A foot fracture is a break in any of the bones in the foot.

 - Decreased muscle mass

-- High-impact or repetitive motion sports (such as, gymnastics, basketball, tennis, running)
+- High-impact or repetitive motion sports, such as gymnastics, basketball, tennis, or running

 - Pain, often severe

 - Bruising and swelling in the injured area